StevenMamet/Analysis-and-visualization-with-R/README.md

 # Visualization with R

-Here I've included a number of R scripts for working with R data.
+Here I've included a number of R scripts for making pretty figures with R.

+Full disclosure: I love how the tidyverse has made manipulating R data a dream, but I'm very much not in love with making figures with ggplot.
+I use it when I have to, but still prefer base R over ggplot for making figures.
+Don't @ me.

 - [Venn diagrams](#venn-diagrams)
   - [1.
 Read in the data](#1-read-in-the-data)